jenkinsci/abap-ci-plugin/README.md

 A great help to get the right notation is to use the `Pipeline Syntax` button which is located directly below the pipeline script box.

-![Pipeline project definition](documentation/pipeline_project1.png/?raw=true "Pipeline project definition") Sample pipleline project for the ABAP package $TMP - on each run ATC checks and Unit tests will be performed
+![Pipeline project definition](documentation/pipeline_project1.png/?raw=true "Pipeline project definition")

+*Sample pipeline project for the ABAP package $TMP - on each run ATC checks and Unit tests will be performed

 Below you can see a sample output of a Jenkins pipeline for the above configured ABAP package.
 ![Pipeline project output](documentation/Pipeline_output.png/?raw=true "Pipeline_output.png")

+*Sample pipeline output for the ABAP package $TMP